biopython/biopython/Doc/install/INSTALL.rst

   $ pip install biopython

 This will install the biopython package in your system.
-For checking the installation or installing a specific version of biopython in your system, follow the steps mentioned in the UNIX/Linux section.
+For checking the installation or installing a specific version of biopython in your system, follow the steps mentioned in the UNIX/Linux section for installing biopython in your system

 Bonus: Installing Biopython using Anaconda
 ==========================================